The best Amazon Prime Day gaming laptop deals

+There are Prime Day gaming laptop deals all over the web right and, shhh, right now the best one isn't even on Amazon itself.
+Best Buy is offering quite of few great laptops on sale.
+They are even offering price matching and extending their holiday return period until January 16th in case you were getting a system as a gift.

+One of the best stand-out deals we've seen has been on Razer Blade 15 gaming laptops deal the RTX 2070 GPUs along with some scary good budget laptops for under $500.

-The big day doesn't kick off until tomorrow, but there are already Amazon Prime Day gaming laptop deals to be had.
-But, shhh, right now they're not all actually on Amazon itself.
-You can check out our current selection of Amazon Prime Day deals from the early offers on assorted goodies, but we've also seen some pretty impressive gaming laptop deals too.
+You can also check out our current selection of Amazon Prime Day deals from the tasty offers on assorted goodies, from TVs to peripherals, and Prime Day gaming monitors, but if you want to stay mobile we've seen some pretty impressive gaming laptop deals too.

 Jump straight to the deals you want...